 Once they're planted, vincas need very little attention from you.
 They love hot, humid weather and are fairly self-sufficient.
 Water the plants only when the top inch of soil is dry.
 Container plants will need water more often than those planted in beds, but it's important to avoid over-watering both.
 Vinca typically needs no fertilization.
 If, however, you know your soil is nutritionally lacking, you can apply a general purpose 10-10-10 fertilizer early in the spring.
 You'll only need 1/4 cup of fertilizer for every 100 square feet of soil, so use lightly.

 Unless it falls victim to over-watering, vinca is typically free of disease and insect problems.
 If you or rainfall water the plant too much, it could develop stem and leaf rots or fungi.
 You can generally avoid all of these issues by pointing your hose at the soil when watering the plants rather than dowsing the leaves and flowers.
 Proper spacing promotes airflow and allows plants to dry more quickly when they do get wet.
 If a plant suffers from rot, remove it from the planting bed, so the problem doesn't spread.

-The likelihood of vinca disease is small, but you can further reduce the risk by planting disease-resistant cultivars like "Cora" and "Nirvana."
+The likelihood of vinca disease is small, but you can further reduce the risk by planting disease-resistant cultivars from the Cora and Nirvana series (including 'Cora Red,' 'Cora Cascade Strawberry,' 'Nirvana Pink Blush,' and 'Nirvana Violet').
 If your plants do fall victim to disease, plant them elsewhere in the next growing season.
 You can replant vincas in the same area after skipping one season.
 Slugs and snails sometimes enjoy a taste of vinca.
 If you see them on your plants, simply remove them by hand.